View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 Early life of John Duns Scotus

 His name describes his origins: John was a Scot, born in the town of Duns, Berwickshire.
 We do not know many details of Scotus's life.
-He apparently was from a leading family of Duns and entered the Friars Minor as a young man; we know he was ordained to the priesthood in March 1291, so it seems he was born in Duns about 1266 and entered the Order around 1280.
+He apparently was from a leading family of Duns and entered the Friars Minor as a young man, following the example of his uncle.
+We know he was ordained to the priesthood in March 1291, so it seems most likely he was born in Duns about 1266 and entered the Order around 1280 at the friary in Dumfries.

 Blessed John Duns Scotus Duns Scotland 700pxls